 The Bachelor of Applied Arts and Sciences degree completion program is a bachelor's degree that can be earned right here at UW-Barron County in collaboration with several four-year UW campuses.
 You are eligible to apply if you have an Associate of Arts and Sciences degree from UW-Barron County or an equivalent liberal arts associate degree or an applied associate degree from a Wisconsin Technical College.
-Other associate degrees may also be eligible.
+If you completed your associate degree or credits from another college, please contact an advisor (below) for a detailed transcript credit evaluation.

 The BAAS degree includes a strong component of community involvement and practical experience and is heavily weighted toward the skills that employers have told us they want: